Chiao-Ke/mcss_server_status_discord_bot/README.md

 I didn't describe here.
 Please Google for more information.
 ### And I DON'T RECOMMAND TO GIVE YOUR BOT "Administrator Permissions".
-If your bot been hacked, your server will be cracked.
+Because if your bot been hacked, your server will be cracked.
+This bot only need "Send Message" and "Manage Message" permissions.

 ## Installation
 This code write in python.